 Each area of learning works towards the overall Early Learning Goals for Reception aged children.
 Pupils are assessed on entry into school using our own internal assessment and progress is monitored throughout the year through observation and tracking.
-Pupils complete the PIPA Assessment in the Spring Term and PIPA and PUMA Assessments in the Summer Term, in line with the rest of the school.
+Pupils complete the GL English and Maths assessments in the Summer Term, in line with the rest of the school.
 The majority of pupils achieve all Early Learning Goals by the end of their Reception year with some achieving beyond these goals.